Orlando Arcia Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.00 team ERA ranks ninth across all MLB pitching staffs.
+- The Giants' 4.00 team ERA ranks 10th across all MLB pitching staffs.

-- The Giants give up the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to allow 138 home runs (1.1 per game), the fifth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.